How to make Banana Bread without Brown Sugar

 This post may contain affiliate links.
 Please read our full disclosure policy.

 This Banana Walnut Bread is exactly how my grandmother made it, and to this day, it’s still my go-to way to use up those last few bananas at the end of the week.
-Every time I grocery shop, I grab a big bunch of bananas, and like clockwork, there are always two lonely bananas left behind that no one touches.
-That’s when I know—it’s banana bread time!

 If you love banana bread, chances are you’re a muffin fan too!
-Some of my favorites include these jumbo banana muffins that I bake for my neighbors all the time—they’re big, fluffy, and absolutely irresistible.
-And if you’re a pumpkin lover, you have to try my banana pumpkin muffins—the perfect mix of warm fall flavors and classic banana goodness.
+I’ve been baking these jumbo banana muffins for years, and they’re a favorite with my family, friends, and even my neighbors — big, fluffy, and seriously hard to resist.
+And if you’re a pumpkin lover like me, you’ve got to try my banana pumpkin muffins.
+They’re the perfect cozy blend of fall spices and classic banana flavor.

 Simple Ingredients